Idris01/rest_country/README.md

 filter example
 `http://127.0.0.1/8000/api/country/?continent__name=<continent>` to list all countries in a given continent

-`http://127.0.0.1/8000/api/country/?continent__name=<country>`  to show the country with the particular name "country"
+`http://127.0.0.1/8000/api/country/?common__name=<country>`  to show the country with the particular name "country"

+NOTE: all query must be Title format.